pirategaspard/cftag2cfscript/README.md

 <li>
  The parser can become confused when single and double quotes are mixed within properties and values.
 It attempts to sort this out on its own, but if a chunk of your old code is missing or you are getting invalid XML errors this could be an issue.
 To check, uncomment the line:
  <pre> //writeOutput(xml); </pre>
  in the toCFscript function of cftag2cfscript.
 If this is a problem try re-organizing the quotes.
-Alternately you could remove the codee, converting the rest of the file with cftag2cfscript, then paste that offending part back in and rewrite it by hand.
+Alternately you could remove the code, converting the rest of the file with cftag2cfscript, then paste that offending part back in and rewrite it by hand.
 </li>
 </ul>